bramzandbelt/slice_display/README.md

 ## Overview

-Slice Display is a MATLAB toolbox for visualizing fMRI data, including dual-coded images (Allen et al., 2012).
+Slice Display is a MATLAB toolbox for visualizing fMRI data, including dual-coded images (simultaneous display of contrast estimate and unthreshold t-statistic maps).

 ## Getting started